webpack/webpack/examples/dll-app-and-vendor/0-vendor/README.md

 It's built separatly from the app part.
 The vendors dll is only built when vendors has changed and not while the normal development cycle.

-The DllPlugin in combination with the `output.library` option exposes the internal require function as global variable in the target enviroment.
+The DllPlugin in combination with the `output.library` option exposes the internal require function as global variable in the target environment.

 A manifest is creates which includes mappings from module names to internal ids.